How to Keep Newborn Puppies Warm

 Position the box half-on half-off a heating pad (rather than placing the heating inside the box.)
 This way the puppy can crawl off the heat source should the pad grow too hot.
 Cover the floor with a towel, blanket or puppy pads.
 If you must put the heating pad inside, make sure the puppy can’t come in direct contact with it.
 If he’s open-mouth panting, the box is too warm.

-A litter of puppies can help you gauge their comfort level easier than a solo pup.
+A litter of puppies can help you gauge their comfort level more easily than a solo pup.
 Cold puppies will cry and they’ll collect in a pile to help keep each other warm.
 Hot dogs will separate and sleep apart.

-• Heating pad.
+- A heating pad for puppies.
 Manufacturers of heating pads made for people do not recommend them being used on animals.
 Even set on “low”, temperatures can soar to dangerously hot levels, requiring almost constant monitoring.
-Pads made for animals don’t get as hot and usually have a low voltage power supply.
+Pads made for animals don’t get as hot and usually have a low-voltage power supply.

-• In an emergency you can fill a heavy sock with ½ cup uncooked rice.
+- Warm uncooked rice.
+In an emergency, you can fill a heavy sock with ½ cup uncooked rice.
 Heat in the microwave for 60 seconds.
 The rice-filled sock should stay warm for three hours.
 Check it to make sure it’s not too hot.
 You may need to wrap it in a towel.

 Whatever heat source you provide for your puppy, make sure he doesn’t become overheated or suffer burns.